ivadomed/ivadomed/docs/source/configuration_file.md

 If the selected architecture is listed in the [loader.py](../../ivadomed/loader/loader.py#L14) file, a classification (not segmentation) task is run.
 In the case of a classification task, the ground truth will correspond to a single label value extracted from `target`, instead being an array (the latter being used for the segmentation task).

 ### default_model (Mandatory)
+Dict.
 Define the default model (`Unet`) and mandatory parameters that are common to all available architectures (listed in the [Models](models.rst) section).
 If a tailored model is defined (see next section), the default parameters are merged with the parameters that are specific to the tailored model.
 - `name`: `Unet` (default)
 - `dropout_rate`: Float (e.g. 0.4).
 - `batch_norm_momentum`: Float (e.g. 0.1).
 - `depth`: Strictly positive integer.
 Number of down-sampling operations.

-### Tailored model (optional)
-Here are defined the tailored model and the parameters that are specific to it (ie not defined in the default model).
-See examples:
-- `FiLMedUnet`
+### FiLMedUnet (Optional)
+- `applied`: Bool.
+Set to `true` to use this model.
-    - `metadata`: `{'without', 'mri_params', 'contrast'}`. `mri_params`: Vectors of [FlipAngle, EchoTime, RepetitionTime, Manufacturer] are input to the FiLM generator. `contrast`: Image contrasts (according to `config/contrast_dct.json`) are input to the FiLM generator.
+- `metadata`: String.
+Choice between `"mri_params"` or `"contrast"`. `"mri_params"`: Vectors of `[FlipAngle, EchoTime, RepetitionTime, Manufacturer]` (defined in the json of each image) are input to the FiLM generator. `"contrast"`: Image contrasts (according to `config/contrast_dct.json`) are input to the FiLM generator.

-- `HeMISUnet`
+### HeMISUnet (Optional)
-    - `missing_contrast`: Bool.
+- `applied`: Bool.
+Set to `true` to use this model.
+- `missing_probability`: Float between 0 and 1.
+Initial probability of missing image contrasts as model's input (e.g. 0.25 results in a quarter of the image contrasts, i.e. channels, that will not been sent to the model for training).
+- `missing_probability_growth`: Float.
+Controls missing probability growth at each epoch: at each epoch, the `missing_probability` is modified with the exponent `missing_probability_growth`.

 - `UNet3D`
     - `length_3D`: (Integer, Integer, Integer).
 Size of the subvolumes or volume used for unet 3D model: (depth, width, height).
     - `padding_3D`: size of the overlapping per subvolume and dimensions (e.i `padding:0`).
 Note: In order to be used, each dimension of an input image needs to be a multiple of length plus 2 * padding and a multiple of 16.
 To change input image size use the following transformation `CenterCrop3D`.